albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What is elitism?

-Mantain the best *n* individuals from previous generation to prevent loss of best individuals by effects of mutation or sub-optimal fitness evaluation
+Maintain the best *n* individuals from previous generation to prevent loss of best individuals by effects of mutation or sub-optimal fitness evaluation

 #### How does crossover work for different representations?

-* One point: decide an index where to spli the genome
+* One point: decide an index where to split the genome
-* Unimform: for each value randomly choose on of the two parents
+* Uniform: for each value randomly choose on of the two parents
 * Arithmetic: arithmetic average of the two genomes
 * Sequences: create a new sequence with some elements in the same order of the parent
 * Trees: Cut and paste